reactjs/pt-br.react.dev/content/docs/reference-react-dom-server.md

 If you plan to use React on the client to make the markup interactive, do not use this method.
 Instead, use [`renderToNodeStream`](#rendertonodestream) on the server and [`ReactDOM.hydrate()`](/docs/react-dom.html#hydrate) on the client.

-> Note:
+> Nota:
 >
-> Server-only.
-This API is not available in the browser.
+> Apenas para Servidor.
+Esta API não está disponível no navegador.
 >
 > The stream returned from this method will return a byte stream encoded in utf-8.
 If you need a stream in another encoding, take a look at a project like [iconv-lite](https://www.npmjs.com/package/iconv-lite), which provides transform streams for transcoding text.